How to Effectively Manage Remote Teams

-The fact that almost half the US employees work remotely at some point is a testimony to its wide adoption and appreciation.
+The fact that almost half of US employees work remotely at some point is a testament to its widespread adoption and appreciation.
 Yet, similar to dating, long-distance relationships can create hurdles in communication and collaboration.
 How you manage this gap ultimately determines the success of your remote teams.

 If you are a manager scrambling to work with and operate remote teams, here is your quick guide for effective management.

 The first step to solving any problem is to understand it.
 Take an objective view of your remote team and recognize gaps that are creating bottlenecks, inefficiencies, or taking a toll on productivity.
 If you aren’t sure where to start, some of the most common challenges include: